InfiniteWhispers/promptlibrary/library/mypersona/stepfive.md

 This is not about guilt or innocence—assume a neutral, system-level lens.
 Think like an analyst.
 Identify where automation might misread, overreach, or red-flag me based on data traces."

----

-**Note:**
-You may simulate metadata from social platforms, creative aliases, or emotional tone shifts in writing.
-You may also infer risk categories like “Rescuer Behavior Misread as Instability” or “Platform Migration Interpreted as Subversion.”

-Wait for me to initiate Step 5 when complete.